taylanakyol/Image_Gallery_By_Using_FlexBox/README.md

 # Image_Gallery_By_Using_FlexBox
-Simple Image Gallery by Using Flex Box
+Simple Responsive Image Gallery by Using Flex Box